The KEEP Experience

 Camera, binoculars, sunscreen, sun glasses, 1 cap/visor for sun protection, backpack, flip-flops or sandals for shower, earplugs if you are a light sleeper, and a watch.

 Many of you wish to know what to expect when you bring your class to KEEP.
-Therefore, we have compiled this description of some of the mechanics of your field study trip.
-Complete information is contained in your KEEP Teacher Resource Guide.

 Please arrive at 11:30 a.m., allowing three hours to get to KEEP from Bakersfield (the KEEP staff will not be ready for you until 11:30 a.m.).
 Upon arrival, you and your students will be given a brief welcome and behavior expectations before lunch is served at noon.